 Research has found that during short bursts of intensive exercise the amount of creatine available diminishes (2).
 So the theory has been that if you can improve your creatine levels during intensive exercise via supplementation, your body will be able to produce more ATP quickly and thus have more energy stores within the muscle tissue allowing you to produce more energy within the exercise you are performing.
 This is essentially what has led to a plethora of scientific studies being carried out on creatine and its effect on strength, lean muscle mass etc.

 Our body can make 1g of Creatine per day and it does this by using the three amino acids mentioned above.
 Then those that eat a diet that consists of animal products get approximately 1g/day through their diet as well whereas vegetarians/vegans do not get creatine through food and thus have lower creatine concentrations in their blood serum compared to omnivores.
-As creatine is not essential through diet this does not pose a health concern for vegetarians/vegans however may not be advantageous when it comes to athletic performance (discussed below).
+As creatine is not essential, this does not pose a health concern for vegetarians/vegans – however, it may not be advantageous when it comes to athletic performance (discussed below).